European stocks fall towards lowest since Feb as Greek debt talks falter

 "There's been no progress on Greece, so I expect European stock markets will undergo further selling pressure in the near term," said Berkeley Futures' associate director Richard Griffiths.

-The Euro Stoxx euro zone banks index was down 2.6 percent, its biggest fall in six weeks, pushed down by Greek banks but also banks in other peripheral euro zone markets.
+The Euro Stoxx euro zone banks index was down 2.5 percent, set for its biggest fall in six weeks, pushed down by Greek banks but also banks in other peripheral euro zone markets.

 While the ATG is down by around 11.5 percent since early January, the FTSEurofirst 300 has managed to rise around 12 percent, supported by asset purchases from the European Central Bank.